nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Java**: Programming Language by SUN Oracle
 * **CLI**: Command Line Interface
 * **LinkedList**: Data structure that consists of nodes that contain data and a reference to the next node
+* **JSON**: Stands for JavaScript Object Notation and it is a file format used for storing and transmitting data in attribute-value pairs and arrays.

 --------------------------------------------------------------------------------------------------------------------